 Students who are subject to a dependency proceeding should have their unexpected or excessive absences regularly reviewed by a school district representative (Foster Care Liaison) or school employee (Building Point of Contact), the students' caseworkers, educational liaisons, attorneys if appointed, parents or legal guardians, and foster parents or the persons providing placement for the students.
-A school district representative or a school employee must proactively support the students' schoolwork, so the student does not fall behind and to avoid suspension or expulsion based on truancy.
+A school district representative or a school employee must proactively support the students' schoolwork so the student does not fall behind and to avoid suspension or expulsion based on truancy.
 RCW 28A.225.023; ESEA Section 1111(g)(1)(E).

-Please provide evidence of supports though emails, meeting agendas, or other evidence to demonstrate the supports in place when attendance becomes a concern or barrier to educational stability.
+Please provide evidence of supports through emails, meeting documentation, MTSS process, or other explanatory evidence may be used to demonstrate how the district monitors attendance of students in foster care and the supports in place when attendance becomes a concern or barrier to educational stability.